 A “Bot” is a generalized term used to describe any software that automates a task.
 A chat bot is an AI (Artificial Intelligence) program designed to respond and interact with the user like a live customer service agent.

 These Chat bots, which are built on Facebook Messenger, are created using Facebook’s Wit.ai Bot Engine.

 What’s so special about it?
 Well, the Wit.ai Bot engine can turn natural language into structured data.
-In other words, the bots can not only parse and understand conversational language but they also learn from it i.e. your bot gets “smarter” and intelligent with each interactionJ.
+In other words, the bots can not only parse and understand the conversational language but they also learn from it i.e. your bot gets “smarter” and intelligent with each interaction.

 By opening up the Messenger Platform and providing developer tools like the bot engine, Facebook surely has made building an intelligent bot easier.

 In June, Facebook also released new features to chat bots on its Messenger app – to compete for audience and to accommodate bots.